ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Database.md

 ### Disabling PostgreSQL Support

-Sometimes it may not be possible or desirable to use a PostgreSQL database, for example, when running the CSE on a system where PostgreSQL is not available or when you want to use the CSE in a simple test environment.
+The PostgreSQL database binding uses the *psycopg2* Python library to connect to the PostgreSQL server.
+It contains binary components that are loaded when the database binding plugin is loaded.
+Sometimes, these binary components are not available for certain platforms.
+In this case, one cannot use the PostgreSQL database binding at all.

 In this case, you can disable the PostgreSQL database by setting the *databaseType* setting in the *\[basic.config\]* section to *tinydb* or *memory*: